Celeste-Nicholas/Celeste_Nicholas/Publications & Presentations.md

 Zhong, Q. & **Nicholas, C.** (2021). *Exploring an elementary teacher’s knowledge and practices with science representations over two years of professional development.* Paper to be presented at Association for Science Teacher Education (ASTE) International Conference.
 Salt Lake City, UT.

-Danish, J.A., Stiso, C., **Nicholas, C.,** Hmelo-Silver, C., Park Rogers, M., and Cross Francis, D. (2020). *What, how, and why do elementary teachers think about using representations in their science teaching?* Paper presented at the International Conference on the Learning Sciences (ICLS).
-Nashville, TN.

 **Nicholas, C.,** McClain, J., Park Rogers, M., & Danish, J.A.
 (2020). *Elementary teachers' elicitation of students’ funds of knowledge to support science learning with representations.* Poster presented at the International Conference on the Learning Sciences (ICLS).
 Nashville, TN.

 **Nicholas, C.,** Park Rogers, M.,  Danish, J.A., Hmelo-Silver, C., Zhong, Q., Stiso, C., Phillips, A., McClain, J., Gerber, A., (2020). *Rural elementary teachers’ perceptions about incorporating representations into their science teaching.* Paper presented at the National Association for Research in Science Teaching (NARST) International Conference.
 Portland, OR.